astronomer/docs/astro/cli/test-your-astro-project-locally.md

 Use the `astro run` command to run a DAG from the command line.
 When you run the command, the CLI compiles your DAG and runs it in a single Airflow worker container based on your Astro project configurations, including your `Dockerfile`, DAG utility files, Python requirements, and environment variables.
 You can review task logs and task status in your terminal without opening the Airflow UI.
 Running DAGs without a scheduler or webserver can help reduce the time required to develop and test data pipelines.

-To run a DAG located within your local `/dags` directory run:
+To run a DAG located within your local `/dags` directory, run:

 ```bash
 astro run <dag-id>